sodacan-net/sodacan-core/README.md

 In general, if a client intents to display, say, 5 pages of information, then it should subscribe to all data seen on those pages and not simply data on the one page currently being displayed.
 The controls on that client can then determine which page to display and of course how to display it.

 ## Session
-On the server, the session object keeps tract of the logged in user, if any, the permissions of that user, and any active subscriptions.
+On the server, the session object keeps track of the logged in user, if any, the permissions of that user, and any active subscriptions.
 A user may have more than one active session.

 The session object is normally cached in memory but is also saved periodically so that if a server should fail or otherwise have to shed work another server can read in active sessions and continue on without requiring a fresh login from clients.